Release Process

 Post-Release Checklist

-- [ ] Verify release appears on GitHub Releases page
+- [ ] Verify draft release appears on GitHub Releases page

 - [ ] Verify all platform artifacts are attached